spikehq/docs.spike.sh/status-pages/live-status-widget.md

 <figure><img src="../.gitbook/assets/Live status widget.png" alt=""><figcaption></figcaption></figure>

-This widget showcases the latest system health and embeds in your html by simply pasting our code.
-It is traditionally placed on website's footer, contact pages, and support documentations and it is not uncommon to place it under navigation such as header dropdown or sidebars.
-The choice is yours.&#x20;
+This widget showcases the latest system health and embeds in your HTML by simply pasting our code.
+It is traditionally placed in a website's footer, contact pages, and support documentation and it is not uncommon to place it under navigation such as header dropdown or sidebars.
+The choice is yours.

 ### Status priority order

-The status is displayed based on the highest priority of your component's statuses.
+The status is displayed based on the highest priority of your components' statuses.
 Below is the priority list from highest to lowest.

-1. Planned Maintenances
+1. Planned Maintenance
 2. Critical Outage
 3. Partial Outage
 4. Degraded Performance
 5. Operational

-Consider your status page with 4 components A, B, C, and D. If components A, B, and C are in Degraded performance and D is in critical outage then widget will show Critical Outage.
-This is how the above priority comes to play in the embedded widget.&#x20;
+Consider your status page with 4 components A, B, C, and D. If components A, B, and C are in the _Degraded Performance_ state and D is in the _Critical Outage_ state, then the widget will show _Critical Outage_.
+This is how the above priority comes to play in the embedded widget.

 ***

 ### Customisation

 Spike offers out of the box support for Light, Dark, and System modes.
-You can further override our default css to modify the look and feel.
-All html classes are prefixed with **`spike--`** class names.
+You can further override our default CSS to modify the look and feel.
+All HTML classes are prefixed with **`spike--`** class names.

 {% tabs %}
 {% tab title="How to enable?" %}